Stargazing at the Jasper Dark Sky Festival

 And then there are the engineers and artists of which space exploration is a passion.
 George Takei aka “Sulu” for those Star Trek fans, Jay Abumrad – one of the co-hosts on the popular podcast Radiolab, and Dr. Shawna Pandya – the physician, speaker, citizen-scientist astronaut & aquanaut, and martial artist are just a FEW of whom have been guests throughout the years.

-More About the Festival
+More About the Jasper Dark Sky Festival

 In 2011, Jasper was designated as a Dark Sky Preserve by the Royal Astronomical Society in Canada.
-It’s the second largest dark sky preserve in the world and thus it’s no wonder why the festival is held here.
+It’s the second largest dark sky preserve in the world, and thus, it’s no wonder why the festival is held here.
 The festival has run every year in October since the Dark Sky Preserve designation.
 And apart from the incredible speakers, there are plenty of activities to take part in.

 The organizers pack a ten-day itinerary full of a variety of activities for any age.
 I was only in town for two days but my schedule was busy.